Henry Friendly: Law school

 Friendly excelled academically as a young prodigy at Harvard Law School, finishing first in his class all three years.
 (Note: In 1925, Harvard Law School was a growing institution which expanded to house 1,440 students.
 Under dean Christopher Columbus Langdell, the school devised the "case method" of teaching which concentrated on actively engaging students in a Socratic dialogue.
 On his very first day at the Law School, Friendly became a minor celebrity.
 In one lecture, Manley Ottmer Hudson, his torts professor, asked in what language an early English case was written.
 After students guessed wrongly, Hudson then prompted Friendly, who successfully identified it as archaic Law French.
-A skeptical Hudson went to the archives and produced the original medieval text, which Friendly proceeded to translate for the class.
+A skeptical Hudson went to the archives and produced the original medieval text, which Friendly then proceeded to translate before the entire class.
 "So that really made my reputation at the Harvard Law School, on the first day," he recalled.
 Friendly would later learn that Frankfurter had orchestrated Hudson's questioning beforehand.)
 He quickly drew the attention and praise of its professors, including Thomas Reed Powell, a proponent of legal realism, as well as formalists Samuel Williston and Joseph Beale, and Zechariah Chafee and dean Roscoe Pound.
 After one examination, Calvert Magruder, Friendly's first-year teacher in contract law, left him a congratulatory note: "[I have] never run across as beautiful [an exam] book as yours in Contracts... [nor one with your] sense of values and emphasis, the logical construction of your answers, your compactness & facility of expression."
 Although he was not enrolled in any of his classes, Friendly was also the favorite student of Frankfurter and would be frequently summoned by him for discussions even during the middle of examinations.
 Under Frankfurter's influence, Friendly grew interested in federal jurisdiction and the emerging field of administrative law.

-After being selected to be a member of the Harvard Law Review in his first year, Friendly was then elected the president of the Harvard Law Review his second year.
+After being selected to be an editor of the Harvard Law Review in his first year, Friendly was then elected the president of the Harvard Law Review his second year.
 (Note: Friendly was president of Volume 40 of the Harvard Law Review during the 1926–1927 term.
 The following year, he was succeeded by Erwin Griswold, whom he mentored, for Volume 41.)
 With Herbert Brownell Jr., the editor-in-chief of the Yale Law Journal, he drafted the first edition of The Bluebook and is considered its creator.
 On top of his commitments to the law review, Friendly was also an active member of the Ames Moot Court Competition, where he won the Marshall Prize for its best brief.
-The summer of his second year was spent on an invitation from Frankfurter to make acquaintances with distinguished jurists Learned Hand, Augustus Noble Hand, Julian Mack, and C. C. Burlingham in New York City, then as an aide under Emory Buckner to prosecute former attorney general Harry Daugherty at the U.S. Attorney's office.
+The summer of his second year was spent on an invitation from Frankfurter to make acquaintances with distinguished jurists Learned Hand, Augustus Noble Hand, Julian Mack, and C. C. Burlingham in New York City, then as an aide under Emory Buckner to prosecute former attorney general Harry Daugherty for fraud at the U.S. Attorney's office.